prometheus/test-infra/README.md

     -v ZONE:$ZONE -v CLUSTER_NAME:$CLUSTER_NAME -f manifests/cluster.yaml
 ```

-### Deploy monitoring infra
+### Deploy monitoring components
-> This is used for collecting, monitoring and displaying the test results
+> Collecting, monitoring and displaying the test results

 ---

-- Generate a GitHub auth token that will be used to authenticate when sending requests to the GitHub API.
+- [Optional] If used with the Github integration generate a GitHub auth token.
   * Login with the [Prombot account](https://github.com/prombot) and generate a [new auth token](https://github.com/settings/tokens).
   * With permissions: `public_repo`, `read:org`, `write:discussion`.
 - Set the following environment variables